rashidi/google-custom-search-client/README.md

 ## Usage

-You can find sample of usage in the [GoogleCustomSearchTest.java][4]
+You can find sample of usage in [GoogleCustomSearchTest.java][4]

 ## Copyrights

-The source code of this library is licensed under [WTFPL][3].
+This source code is licensed under [WTFPL][3].
 Feel free to do whatever you want with it.

 [1]: http://www.google.com/cse/
 [2]: https://developers.google.com/custom-search/v1/libraries